SEO Strategy plan for a new website

 • Sponsored Posts

-• Manual posts made by you
+• Manual posts made by you (stills, reels, etc)

 Social Media Username Checker

-SEO Strategy plan summary
+SEO Strategy Plan Summary

 However, if you don’t have time to invest in this part of the project, then help is at hand from your digital partners.